nolanlawson/substring-trie/README.md

 substring-trie
 ====

 Minimalistic trie implementation for prefix searches.
-It finds the longest string from the dictionary that matches the beginning of the input string, or `null` if no matching string can be found.
+It finds the longest string from the dictionary that matches the beginning of the input string, or `undefined` if no matching string can be found.

     npm install trie